Coyboc/CybcUpdateHelper/README.md

         //your database name for the tests
         final String databaseName = "Test_MyDatabase.db";

+        //ensure your database file does not exists, to create a real new database File file = new File(databaseName);
+        if (file.exists()) {
+            assertTrue("Delete previous test file.", file.delete());
+        }

         //prepare the first version database
-        final MyFirstVersionDatabase firstVersionOpenHelperTest = new MyFirstVersionDatabase(context, databaseName);
+        SQLiteDatabase firstVersionDatabase = MyTestDatabaseHelper.createFirstVersionDatabase(context, databaseName);

-        //trigger the onCreate method for the database, initializes the first version schema SQLiteDatabase firstVersionDatabase = firstVersionOpenHelperTest.getReadableDatabase();

         //make several tests that ensures your first version database is correct initialized assertEquals(firstVersionDatabase.getVersion(), 1);